TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 33/Jeremiah 33.7.md

 ---

-And I will cause the captivity of Judah and the captivity of Israel to return, and will build them, as at the first.
+I will cause the captivity of Judah and the captivity of Israel to return, and will build them, as at the first.